STATEMENT (Part I) : How I got to France

 STATEMENT (Part II) : Puzzling it together

-All my life I have have been trying to summarize what my work is about.
-The difficulty lies in the fact that I am a muti-disciplinary artist.
-Not only do I use multi media in a body of work, but the media I use shifts from series to series.
-In the past several years I have painted a series of still lifes in oils, made artists books, exhibited a sereies of ink landscapes, returened to the still life in oils and also produces a series of monotypes.
-To make things seem confusing is that the theme and styles shift along with the media.
-For example, my oil still lifes are of a tradional realism style.
-I look to Vermeer, Morandi, Manet, Chardin as inspiration.
-The ink, watercolor and gouche paintings are usually a response to the landscape.
-I’ve heard comments that they feel rather “oriental” in the brushwork, which is loose and impressionistic.
-I admire the bravado of Sargeant, Homer watercolors and the mastery of color of Monet.
+All my life I have struggled to summarize what my work is about.
+The confusion lies in the fact that I am a muti-disciplinary artist.
+Not only do I use mixed media, but the media I use shifts from series to series.
+Plus, I’m always shifting into a new series.
+In the past several years I have painted still lifes in oils, made artists books, exhibited a series of ink landscapes, returened to the still life and also produced a series of monotypes.
+I shift subject and themes from series to series and even stylistically I shift techniques depending on the media.
+For example, my oil still lifes are of a traditional realism style.
+I look to Vermeer, Morandi, Manet, Chardin.
+My works in ink, watercolor and gouche paintings are usually a response to the landscape or light on the landscape.
+They feel rather “oriental” in the brushwork, which is loose and impressionistic.
+I admire the bravado of Sargeant and Homer watercolors and the mastery of color of Monet.

 725 Chemin des Contards, 84480 Lacoste, FRANCE